 - Eliminate apathy.
 A comprehensive church management system will allow you to get proactive and personal in your approach to church engagement.
 As a result, people will be far more likely to be passionate members of your church and contributors to the larger community around them.

-Intuitive technology alone won’t bring more people to your church to move them into a deeper relationship with Christ.
+Intuitive church management technology alone won’t bring more people to your church to move them into a deeper relationship with Christ.
 You’ve got to invest in the right systems and processes first.
 When you do this right, however, the impact on your culture — and community — will be exponential!

 Do you view your church technology through the lens of tasks or culture?
 How has that worked out for you?